 Curious whether it lived up to its promises, we purchased the brewer, downloaded the app, and tried to connect.
 After some struggling, we got it running and brewed pot after pot of coffee, setting a range of temperatures and preinfusion times.
 The app could be a little easier to navigate; we found some labels unintuitive, such as “brew” and “buzz” for two different pathways to making coffee.
 However, it never lost Wi-Fi connectivity and our learning curve was fairly short.
 We appreciated that you could also skip the app and brew coffee simply by pushing one button on the front of the machine, which you can program to default to your favorite settings.
 We also asked Alexa to make coffee.

-As we tested, we used a thermometer to confirm that the brew water temperatures were what we'd set, and we conducted a blind tasting to compare the Behmor's coffee to the same coffee brewed in our top-rated automatic drip coffee maker, the Technivorm Moccamaster ($299.00).
+As we tested, we used a thermometer to confirm that the brew water temperatures were what we'd set, and we conducted a blind tasting to compare the Behmor's coffee to the same coffee brewed in our top-rated automatic drip coffee maker, the Technivorm Moccamaster (priced at just under $300.00).
 We also evaluated the design, pouring control, and heat retention of the Behmor's thermal carafe and whether the machine was easy to fill, brew, and clean.

 Similarities to an Electric Kettle